UsabilityEngineering/Buddy-Up/requirements/README.md

 Summer wants to start going to the gym, but everytime, she thinks of an excuse to not go, “Oh, I’m too intimidated to go by myself, I’ll find myself a gym partner and go then” or “I don’t feel like going today, I’m too tired, I’ll go another day.”

-Goals
+Goals:
-Find new people to go to the gym with that has the same interests as her Discover gyms that are beginner friendly and non-intimidating
+* Find new people to go to the gym with that has the same interests as her
+* Discover gyms that are beginner friendly and non-intimidating

 __David__